ilsgateway/ilsgateway/lib/rapidsms/backends/http.rst

                 "params_incoming": "id=%(phone_number)s&text=%(message)s"
         }

-'params_outgoing' must have %(message)s and %(phone_number)s, which will be substitute for the message.text and message.connection.identity respectively.
+'params_outgoing' must have %(message)s and %(phone_number)s as values in the key-value pairs.
+These will be substituted for the message.text and message.connection.identity respectively.

+'params_incoming' must have %(message)s and %(phone_number)s as values in the key-value pairs.
+This format demonstrates how the http handler expects to receive those parameters from an external server via HTTP GET.

 Extension
 --------------